Wix Editor: About Buttons

 Use buttons for advanced capabilities

-With features such as Velo Dev Mode and the Content Manager, you can use buttons for advanced functions across your site, and create an upgraded, custom experience for your visitors.
+With features such as Velo Dev Mode and the CMS, you can use buttons for advanced functions across your site, and create an upgraded, custom experience for your visitors.

-By connecting buttons to collections in the Content Manager, you can define what happens when visitors click the button.
+By connecting buttons to collections in the CMS, you can define what happens when visitors click the button.
 One popular use of this is to set up buttons that collect input and information from visitors, such as files or text input.

 Enabling Velo Dev Mode on your site allows you to determine a button's behavior with code.
 For example, you can hide your button from the page until the visitor completes another action on your site, or set custom events.